lnls-sirius/docker-machine-applications/README.md

 ## Docker images

-There are four docker images used to create the final image for FAC services:
+There are four docker images for creating the final image for FAC services:

 1. _fac-base_: official debian, a few aditional at packages and ansible.
 2. _fac-epics_: _fac-base_ and python and epics packages